PrestaShopCorp/puik/packages/puik/README.md

 ## About The Project

 Puik is a library that aims to provide a complete set of reusable components based on the PrestaShop Design System for all the PrestaShop ecosystem.
-This packages includes the following packages:
+This project includes the following packages:

 - [@prestashopcorp/puik-components](https://www.npmjs.com/package/@prestashopcorp/puik-components) a Vue 3 components library
 - [@prestashopcorp/puik-web-components](https://www.npmjs.com/package/@prestashopcorp/puik-web-components) a Web components library